The Dark Crystal: Plot

 By Gelfling hand or else by none."

 Jen realizes that he must take the shard to the castle.
 The Chamberlain approaches and begs them to come to the castle with him.
 The Gelflings flee and reach the castle on Landstriders, intercepting the Garthim that raided Kira's village.
 They attack to free the Podlings but are cornered.
-Kira grabs Jen and Fizzgig and reveals wings that she uses to glide into the castle's dry moat.
-They enter the castle through the catacombs while above the Skeksis Scientist uses the crystal's rays to extract vital essence from Podlings.
+Kira grabs Jen and Fizzgig and reveals wings, an attribute possessed only by female Gelfling, that she uses to glide into the castle's dry moat.
+They enter the castle through the catacombs while, above, the Skeksis Scientist uses the crystal's rays to extract vital essence from Podlings.
 The Emperor drinks the essence and finds that it has only temporary restorative effects, unlike Gelfling essence which was more potent.
 The Chamberlain tries again to seize the Gelflings, and Jen stabs his hand with the shard; elsewhere the Mystic Chanter notices a wound on his hand.
 Enraged, the Chamberlain buries Jen in a cave-in and takes Kira as a gift to the Emperor.
 The Emperor reinstates him and orders Kira drained of essence.
 Aughra, imprisoned in the laboratory, tells Kira to call the captive animals for help.
 They break free and attack the Scientist, who deflects the draining prism before falling into the fiery crystal shaft; on a rocky plain, the Mystic Alchemist vanishes in flames.
 Aughra frees herself while Jen, awakened by Kira's call, climbs up the shaft to the laboratory.

 The Gelflings make their way to a hall overlooking the crystal chamber, where the Skeksis gather for the conjunction ceremony.
 When the Skeksis spot them and order the Garthim to attack, Jen leaps onto the crystal but drops the shard.
 Kira glides down to the chamber, grabs the shard and throws it to Jen before the High Priest stabs her fatally.
 As the suns align Jen plunges the shard into the crystal, producing a force that throws him aside.
 The Garthim disintegrate and the drained Podlings regain their vitality while the dark stone covering the castle crumbles to reveal a crystalline structure.
 The Mystics arrive and use the crystal's light to draw the Skeksis to themselves, merging into angelic urSkeks.

 The urSkek leader tells Jen that they sundered themselves and damaged the crystal a thousand years ago, upsetting the world's balance.
 They revive Kira in gratitude and ascend toward the suns, leaving the crystal to light the rejuvenated world.